 [Section 71D inserted by No. 51 of 2010 s.
 11.]

 71E.
-Disqualification notice (s.
-71C), police to revoke in certain cases
+Revocation of disqualification notice by police officer

 (1) A police officer must immediately revoke a disqualification notice if —

 (a) the police officer becomes aware that the breath analysing equipment used to analyse the sample of the person’s breath provided in connection with the offence to which the notice relates was faulty at the time of the analysis; or